Current MA Students (as of Fall 2019)

 My dissertation examines how Native Hawaiians have navigated the federal public policy process to shape Congressional policy, especially during the late 1980s and early 1990s.
 When not working or Ph.D.-ing, I can be found chasing my keiki with my better half, Lorinda, preferably at the beach but more often at whatever organized sport currently captures the kids’ attention.

-Raised on the Windward side of Oʻahu, Mahina is a first-year PhD student specializing in Indigenous Politics.
-She graduated from the William S. Richardson School of Law in 2014, where she earned certificates in Native Hawaiian and Environmental Law.
-Mahina joined Ka Huli Ao Center for Excellence in Native Hawaiian Law in 2015 as a Post-Juris Doctor Research and Teaching Fellow, where she organizes legal trainings for government decision-makers, facilitates water law workshops for ʻŌiwi communities, and assists with various scholarship projects aimed at evolving the law and advancing justice for Kānaka Maoli and other Indigenous peoples.
-Her research interests include environmental justice, community-based social and political movements, and maintaining connection to place through self-determination efforts in this era of climate change.
+Mahina is from Koʻolaupoko, Oʻahu, and is concentrating her graduate studies in Indigenous Politics.
+She is also a Post-Juris Doctor Research and Teaching Fellow at the Ka Huli Ao Center for Excellence in Native Hawaiian Law, where she organizes legal trainings for government decision-makers, facilitates water law workshops for ʻŌiwi communities, and works on various scholarship projects aimed at evolving the law and advancing justice for Kānaka Maoli and other Indigenous peoples.
+Her research interests include environmental justice, community-based social and political movements, and the emerging reassertion of Indigenous sovereignty and self-determination through environmental governance in response to climate change.

 Chantrelle Waiʻalae calls ʻEwa and Waiʻanae her home.
 She is passionate about her community and its people, where much of her work is centered in.
 She is a Ph.D. student with a focus in indigenous politics and public policy and a recent graduate of William S. Richardson School of Law where she completed a Native Hawaiian Law Certificate.
 Chantrelle enjoys going to the beach with her daughters, paddling, and being outdoors.
 Her research interests include community-based mobilization, identity politics, public policy, blood quantum, federal Indian law, family law, resurgence and place-based research.
 She is currently involved in community work at Puʻuhonua o Waiʻanae and advocates for survivors of domestic violence and policies to better address violence against women.